RichardOgujawa/honda/README.md

 ## What I learned
 - Use CDN's for font - faster loading time
-- Start by desigining the mobile view version firs and then expand it from there.
+- Start by desigining the mobile view version first and then expand it from there.
+- Flexbox, Grids, CSS Selectors, JS Selectors.
+- The logic behind an infinitely scrolling carousel

+## What I need to figure out
+- How to use Media Queries properly
+- How to not allow the hidden scroll-ui to affect the rest of the screen